Africa

 Transfer to El Calafate Airport for your onward flight.

-You will be met at Puerto Iguazu Airport and transferred to your hotel near one of the greatest waterfalls in the world, regarded as one of Latin America's most awe-inspiring sights.
+You will be met at Iguazu Cataratas Airport and transferred to your hotel near one of the greatest waterfalls in the world, regarded as one of Latin America's most awe-inspiring sights.

 The mighty Iguazu Falls, whose name means "Great Waters", straddles the border between Argentina and Brazil - although almost 80% of the falls are on the Argentinian side.
 It is situated in a huge tropical rainforest that has been declared a World Heritage Site, with countless flora and fauna species.